 In a nutshell, Docker is a tool that allows developers to bundle all the ingredients of software they create into unified boxes - called Docker containers.
 The key ingredient is usually the code, but most apps or websites won’t work without a database, configuration files, runtime libraries or other third-party software.
 Putting these together in a box makes it easier to launch the app on another developer's computer or server.
 And because Docker containers are unified and independent from the outside world, the software built with them will work in a consistent, predictable way on each machine.

 If you want to understand it better (eg. how docker container differs from a virtual machine), make sure to check my previous blog post on What is Docker?.
 Knowing the basics, let’s see when you should consider using Docker in your project, and when not.

 From my experience, you should consider using Docker in your project if:

 1. Your development team is not set in stone

 How often do your development team change?
 Introducing new developers to the project always takes some time.
 Before they can start coding they have to set up their local development environment for the project - eg. some local server, database, or third-party libraries.
 This may take from a few hours to many days, depending on the project complexity and how well is the project setup manual.
-Docker automates this setup & installation work so new developers can be productive from the first day.
+Docker enables the automation of this setup & installation work so new developers can be productive from the first day.
 Instead of doing everything manually, they simply run one command that will prepare the development environment for them.
-This saves a lot of time, and the bigger your development team and higher rotation, the more you will gain by using Docker.
+This saves a lot of time, and the bigger your development team and higher rotation, the more you will gain by using Docker desktop.

 2. Your software runs in different environments